mykhailo-monchak/email-marker-client/README.md

 # Email Marker API client for Node.js and browser

-This is a Email Marker API client for Node.js and browser written in Typescript.
+This is an Email Marker API client for Node.js and browser written in Typescript.

 ## Installation